 What can I do if I am denied access?

-If an agency decides to refuse access to the requested documents, it must provide a statement of reasons (s 27(1)(a)).
-The agency must also advise the applicant of their review rights, how they may exercise those rights and any time limits that apply (s 27(1)(d)).
+If an agency decides to refuse access to the requested documents, it must provide a statement of reasons (s 27(1)(a) FoI Act (Vic)).
+The agency must also advise the applicant of their review rights, how they may exercise those rights and any time limits that apply (s 27(1)(d) FoI Act (Vic)).

-In general, an applicant may ask the VI Commissioner to review an agency’s or minister’s decision to deny access to the requested documents (s 49A).
-In general, the timeframe for lodging a review request is 28 days from the day an applicant received notice of the decision (s 49B).
+In general, an applicant may ask the Victorian Information Commissioner to review an agency’s or minister’s decision to deny access to the requested documents (s 49A FoI Act (Vic)).
+In general, the timeframe for lodging a review request is 28 days from the day an applicant received notice of the decision (s 49B FoI Act (Vic)).

 Fees and charges

-Information about fees and charges is available from the Victorian freedom of information website (https://ovic.vic.gov.au/freedom-of-information/access-charges-calculator).
+Information about fees and charges is available from the Victorian freedom of information website.

-Access charges may not apply to some applicants in certain circumstances (s 17(2B)).
-There is no (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. to request a review of an agency’s access decision by the VI Commissioner.
+Access charges may not apply to some applicants in certain circumstances (s 17(2B) FoI Act (Vic)).
+There is no charge to request a review of an agency’s access decision by the Victorian Information Commissioner.

 The fees and charges that apply to making a freedom of information application are outlined in section 17(2A) of the FoI Act (Vic) and in the Freedom of Information (Access Charges) Regulations 2014 (Vic).